 What is street photography?

-Street photography involves clicking in public places.
-It is complex to define street photography, but most people know when they sight one.
+Street photography involves clicking pictures in public places.
+It is complex to define street photography, but most people know when they sight or come across one.
 Read more on the following picture in the old-world hair salon

 Generally, good street photographers are keen observers.
 Their captures possess notable visual elements and convey a lot more than mere pictures like stories, feelings or even raise questions.
 They freeze moments and present their version of “truth” or “reality.”
 Street photography is about documenting routine life.